Comment Visibility - an Advanced Issue Sync Case

 Why Would this Work?

 Whenever a comment is made on the internal service management project, it is either created by a user, the SyncJSD user (when it comes from the external connection), the SyncCon1 or the SyncCon2 user (when it comes from the dev projects).
-The statement !comment.author.username.contains("SyncCon") will filter out all comments that are created in the other dev project, but all other comments will pass through
+The statement !comment.author.username.contains("SyncCon") filters out all comments that are created in the other dev project, but all other comments pass through.

-Whenever a comment is created by the SyncJSD user (ie the customer comment), the comment.author.username will be 'SyncJSD', and included in the sync message from the internal service management to both development projects, as it passes the condition.
+Whenever a comment is created by the SyncJSD user (ie the customer comment), the comment.author.username is 'SyncJSD', and included in the sync message from the internal service management to both development projects, as it passes the condition.

 Ok - the First Hurdle Met - What's Next?